 Burns Night Haggis, Neeps & Tatties

 Burns Night is a commemoration of the life and work of Scottish poet Robert Burns.
-A celebratory supper is held each year on 25th January, and typically includes a haggis, Scotch whisky and a recital of Burns’ poetry.
+A celebratory supper is held each year on 25th January — this typically includes haggis, Scotch whisky, and a recital of Burns’ poetry.

-Traditional haggis is a nourishing combination of minced lamb’s ‘pluck’ (heart, liver and lungs) and beef together with oats, onion and spices.
-Although commonly associated with Burns Night, and served with neeps (swede or turnips) and tatties (potatoes), variations of haggis are commonly incorporated into the meals of Scots all year round, including burger patties and pizza toppings.
+Haggis is often served with mashed swede or turnips and potatoes (neeps and tatties), especially for a traditional Burns Night meal.
+But variations of haggis are commonly incorporated into the meals of Scots all year round, including burger patties and pizza toppings.

 Ensure the haggis reaches 75° and should be held at this for at least 30 seconds.